apache/flagon/site/_docs/stack/index.md

 Before starting Kibana, **generate some logs**.
 Move your mouse around, click around, etc. Do this for a couple minutes to populate the index.

-Finally, **navigate to localhost:5601 (Kibaba), set an index pattern, and load our visualizations and dashboards** to see your logs.
+Finally, **navigate to localhost:5601 (Kibana), set an index pattern, and load our visualizations and dashboards** to see your logs.
 Find simple instructions in our [README](https://github.com/apache/incubator-flagon/tree/master/docker).

 Subscribe to our [dev list](mailto:dev-subscribe@flagon.incubator.apache.org) and join the conversation!